Deepak-Raj Gupta: Political career

-Under the Australia Labor Party in 2016, Gupta was the first person of Indian origin to run in an ACT election.
+Under the Labor Party in 2016, Gupta was the first person of Indian origin to run in an ACT election.
 Gupta was sworn in during July 2019, he became the first Indian-born person to hold the position of MLA in the Australian Capital Territory.
 He was also the first MLA to be sworn in on the Bhagwat Gita, representing his Hindu faith.

 Gupta's maiden speech focused on education, health, supporting small business and multiculturalism.

 During his time in the Assembly, Gupta has pushed forward support for increased water efficiency, providing cost of living support through a strong climate strategy and recognition of Canberra's designer Walter Burley Griffin.

 In 2019, Gupta joined Chief Minister Andrew Barr on a delegation to India, to discuss education and tourism, and to promote trade relationships between the ACT, New Delhi and Mumbai.
 Gupta was unsuccessful at the 2020 ACT election.